meltwater/gen_rmq/README.md

 - `GenRMQ.Consumer` - a behaviour for implementing RabbitMQ consumers ([example][example_consumer])
 - `GenRMQ.Publisher` - a behaviour for implementing RabbitMQ publishers ([example][example_publisher])
 - `GenRMQ.Processor` - a behaviour for implementing RabbitMQ message processors (this is useful to separate out business logic from your consumer) ([example][example_processor])
+- `GenRMQ.Consumer.Telemetry` - telemetry events emitted by a GenRMQ consumer
+- `GenRMQ.Publisher.Telemetry` - telemetry events emitted by a GenRMQ publisher
 - `GenRMQ.RabbitCase` - test utilities for RabbitMQ ([example][example_rabbit_case])

 ## Installation